Basswood-Software/basswood-webauthn/README.md

 The included postman artifacts ([basswood-webauthn.postman_collection.json](postman/basswood-webauthn.postman_collection.json) and [basswood-webauthn.postman_environment.json](postman/basswood-webauthn.postman_environment.json)) can be used to try out the APIs against the deployed application
 The details of the APIs has been documented below under respective modules.

-# Security and Caveats
-The project does not require or any form security restriction on the APIs.
-All APIs are

 # Module WebAuthn
 This Spring Boot web application is the reference implementation of the Java Yubico's [java-webauthn-server](https://developers.yubico.com/java-webauthn-server/).
 It follows the same step by step guideline as outlined in the Yubico's [Getting Started Guide](https://developers.yubico.com/java-webauthn-server/#:~:text=depth%20API%20documentation.-,Getting%20started,-Using%20this%20library)